-In our opinion, David McKnight’s Power of Zero – How To Get To The 0% Tax Bracket and Transform Your Retirement should be a must-read for anyone who wants to prepare for the inevitable tax increases on the horizon and strategically protect their accumulated wealth from the impact of taxation.
+The result of our Power of Zero review is that the book should be a must-read for anyone who wants to prepare for the inevitable tax increases on the horizon and strategically protect their accumulated wealth from the impact of taxation.

 If you would like to learn more about setting up an indexed universal life insurance policy to help provide future tax-free income you can give us a call at 1-800-712-8519.